 Embrace The Suck: An Expansion Of Three Characteristics That Make A Song A Leonard Cohen Song: #1.
 Embracing The Predicament

 This is part of a series of posts considering the question, “What makes a song a Leonard Cohen song?”
 The answer, it turns out, is simpler than one might expect.
 Notwithstanding the requirements implicitly set forth by the spate of publications explicating Leonard Cohen’s corpus, one can comprehend the key elements and organizing principles of his songs — the DNA of his music — without a mastery of arcane poetics, kabbalistic allusions, biographical details of Cohen’s life, musicological theory, mythological lore, or the geopolitical nuances of Canada, Greece, and Los Angeles.
-An introduction and links to all posts in the series can be found at Three Characteristics That Make A Song A Leonard Cohen Song: Summary Page.
+An introduction to the series and links to all posts in can be found at Three Characteristics That Make A Song A Leonard Cohen Song: Summary Page.

 Clearly, Leonard Cohen holds no patent on consideration of the human predicament.
 Indeed, that notion is central to any number of philosophical, religious, psychological, and political systems.
 For the purposes of this essay, a single, limited example should suffice to illustrate the ubiquity of this concept.